Moneyball (game show): Format

+Transmissions

 Reception

 Hollie Richardson of The Guardian praised Wright's abilities as a host and how the nature of the show enabled contestants to risk large amounts of money.
-In the same publication, Joel Golby compared Moneyball to two other new game shows: ITV's Sitting on a Fortune hosted by fellow ex-footballer Gary Lineker and Channel 4's Moneybags fronted by the actor and DJ Craig Charles.
+In the same publication, Joel Golby compared Moneyball to 2 other new game shows: ITV's Sitting on a Fortune hosted by fellow ex-footballer Gary Lineker and Channel 4's Moneybags fronted by the actor and DJ Craig Charles.
 In Golby's eyes, Wright and Charles were skilled hosts while Lineker was not, but the questions were better on Moneybags than Moneyball.

 In the Belfast Telegraph, Billy Weir criticised the trend of new game shows being fronted by ex-footballers, citing Wright, Lineker and Alex Scott of The Tournament.
 Liverpool Echo writer Kate Lally found that audience on Twitter complained that the questions on Moneyball were too easy.

-Iain Weaver of UKGameshows.com compared Moneyball to 2003's Wright Around the World as a waste of the host's personality.
-He also believed that the questions were too easy, noting that he had watched three episodes without seeing a wrong answer, and found the mechanical basis of the show to be a boring "tedious gimmick" based on luck.
-He praised the set design, the high prizes and the large number of contestants on each show.